SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 # 🛒 Product Analysis

-### 7️⃣ List the product categories and the number of unique products in each category
+### 7️⃣ List the product categories along with the number of unique products in each category

 ```sql
 SELECT category, COUNT(DISTINCT product_id) AS unique_products